paullatzelsperger/.github-edc/contributing/pr_etiquette.md

   - The title must follow the format as `<type>(<optional scope>): <description>`.
     `build`, `chore`, `ci`, `docs`, `feat`, `fix`, `perf`, `refactor`, `revert`, `style`, `test` are allowed for the `<type>`.
   - The length must be kept under 80 characters.
-  - See [check-pull-request-title job of GitHub workflow](https://github.com/eclipse-edc/Connector/blob/main/.github/workflows/scan-pull-request.yaml) for checking details.
+  - See [check-pull-request-title job of GitHub workflow](../.github/workflows/scan-pull-request.yaml) for checking details.

 ## As a reviewer

 - Please complete reviews within two business days or delegate to another committer, removing yourself as a reviewer.
 - If you have been requested as reviewer, but cannot do the review for any reason (time, lack of knowledge in particular area, etc.) please comment that in the PR and remove yourself as a reviewer, suggesting a stand-in.
-The [code owners document](CODEOWNERS) should help with that.
+The **CODEOWNERS** document should help with that.
 - Don't be overly pedantic.
 - Don't argue basic principles (code style, architectural decisions, etc.)
 - Use the `suggestion` feature of GitHub for small/simple changes.